SmashedFrenzy16/Flash-Paint-Program/README.md

 # Flash Paint Program
-This is a simple paint program made for Adobe Flash.
+This is a simple paint program made for Adobe Flash (targeted at Adobe Flash Player 25).

 ## Requirements
 - ActionScript 3.0